-Prayer Rooms – Prayer areas are available in the Domestic Terminal, at Gates 1B, 2 and 6.
-At the time of this update, it is not known if prayer areas are available in the International Terminal.
+Prayer Rooms – Prayer areas are available in the Domestic Terminal, Airside, Gates 1B, 2 and 6 • International Terminal, Airside.

 Spa – Treat yourself to a bit of pampering before or after your flight: Kaya Spa & Reflexology (Location: International Terminal, Airside.
 Hours: 4:00AM – 1:00AM).

-Travellers report that the Domestic Terminal closes at night, but the International Terminal stays open 24-hours.
+A 2018 reviewer reported that the Domestic Terminal closes at night, but the International Terminal stays open 24-hours.

-Last updated: 2020-01-16
+Last updated: 2024-01-31

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.